 We need YOUR help to ensure Au Pairs can continue to come to Britain and British Au Pairs can go to Europe after Brexit!

-The UK Au Pair Industry is calling for a widening of the already well established Youth Mobility Visa (Tier 5) with 'au pair' as a sub category, in order to keep the UK au programme open to the benefit of young people and tens of thousands of working families who depend on an au pair for affordable childcare.
+The UK Au Pair Industry is calling for a widening of the already well established Youth Mobility Visa (Tier 5) with 'au pair' as a sub category, in order to keep the UK Au Pair programme open to the benefit of young people and tens of thousands of working families who depend on an au pair for flexible childcare.

 This category encourages the educated foreign youth community to come and experience life in the UK and being an Au pair for the first year is a great way to improve English to a higher standard and learn more about what it is like to live in the UK as part of a British family which would then enable the young person to then move on to a professional opportunity for year 2 of their visa.

 Thousands of host families benefit from hosting Au Pairs who support them in their childcare needs which include Key Workers, Shift Workers, Single Parents who cannot necessarily rely upon other forms of childcare due to unsociable working hours or financial costs.